Clinical Trials (PDQ®)

-This randomized phase III trial is studying the side effects of paclitaxel when given together with cisplatin or topotecan with or without bevacizumab and to compare how well they work in treating patients with stage IVB, recurrent, or persistent cervical cancer.
-Drugs used in chemotherapy, such as paclitaxel, cisplatin, and topotecan, work in different ways to stop the growth of tumor cells, either by killing the cells or by stopping them from dividing.
+This randomized phase III trial studies the side effects of paclitaxel when given together with cisplatin or topotecan with or without bevacizumab and to compare how well they work in treating patients with stage IVB, recurrent, or persistent cervical cancer.
+Drugs used in chemotherapy, such as paclitaxel, cisplatin, and topotecan, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 Monoclonal antibodies, such as bevacizumab, can block tumor growth in different ways.
 Some block the ability of tumor cells to grow and spread.
 Others find tumor cells and help kill them or carry tumor-killing substances to them.
 It is not yet known whether paclitaxel is more effective when given together with cisplatin or topotecan with or without bevacizumab in treating patients with cervical cancer.

 Further Study Information

 II.
-To determine and compare the frequency and severity of adverse events as assessed by CTCAE version 3.0 for the regimens administered on this study.
+To determine and compare the frequency and severity of adverse events as assessed by Common Terminology Criteria for Adverse Events (CTCAE) version 3.0 for the regimens administered on this study.

 I. To estimate and compare the progression-free survival of patients treated by the regimens investigated on this study.

 II.
 To estimate and compare the proportion of patients with tumor responses by the regimens investigated on this study.